-Now, she thought, there is no one except servants.
 The best husband gone and buried by the women he left behind; children rose-tinted clouds in the sky.
-Sorrow frightened for her own future it I die, as she should be, a slow-witted girl warped from living on a ghost ship.
+Sorrow frightened for her own future if I die, as she should be, a slow-witted girl warped from living on a ghost ship.
 Only Lina was steady, unmoved by any catastrophe as though she has seen and survived everything.
-As in that second year when Jacob was away, caught in an off-season blizzard and she, Lina and Patrician after two days were close to starvation.
+As in that second year when Jacob was away, caught in an offseason blizzard, and she, Lina and Patrician after two days were close to starvation.
 No trail or road passable.
 Patrician turning blue in spite of the miserable dung fire sputtering in a hole in the dirt floor.
-It was Lina who dressed herself in hides, carried a basket and an axe, braved the thigh high drifts, the mind numbing wind to get to the river.
+It was Lina who dressed herself in hides, carried a basket and an axe, braved the thigh-high drifts, the mind-numbing wind, to get to the river.
 There she pulled from below the ice enough broken salmon to bring back and feed them.
 She filled her basket with all she could snare; tied the basket handle to her braid to keep her hands from freezing on the trek back.
 That was Lina.
 Or was it God?
-Here in an abyss of loss, she wondered if the journey to this land, the dying off of her family, her whole life in fact, were way stations marking a road to revelation.
+Here in an abyss of loss, she wondered if the journey to this land, the dying off of her family, her whole life, in fact, were waystations marking a road to revelation.
 Or perdition?
 How would she know?
-And now with death's lips calling her name to whom should she turn?
+And now with death's lips calling her name, to whom should she turn?
 A blacksmith?
 Florens?
 How long will it take will he be there will she get lost will someone assault her will she return will he and is it already too late?
 For salvation.